-- If your child begins to pick up a comforting habit such as thumb sucking or becomes attached to a security blanket, don't discourage it.
-Your child may be trying to adjust to the emotional changes of weaning.
+- If your child begins to pick up a comforting habit (such as thumbsucking) or becomes attached to a security blanket, don't discourage it.
+Your child might be trying to adjust to the emotional changes of weaning.

 |Women, Infants, and Children (WIC) The Special Supplemental Nutrition Program for Women, Infants, and Children - better known as the WIC Program - serves to safeguard the health of low-income women, infants, & children up to age 5 who are at nutritional risk by providing nutritious foods to supplement diets, information on healthy eating, and referrals to health care.|

 |American Academy of Pediatrics (AAP) The AAP is committed to the health and well-being of infants, adolescents, and young adults.
 The website offers news articles and tips on health for families.|

 |La Leche League This international organization offers support, encouragement, information, and education on breastfeeding.|

 |How Can I Wean My Reluctant 2-Year-Old?
 Find out what the experts have to say.|

 |When Should Kids Switch to Skim Milk?
 Find out what the experts have to say.|